hopingsteam/Python-Scripts/readme.md

 - The script should download the "Datasheet" PDF from the URL (near the top of the page) and convert every table from the file in a separate CSV file
 - Also for every property there is a "Treasurer Info" link, with two tables regarding "payment history".
 The script should all the payment history data that is available.

+# crawler-YouTube (14 April 2019)
+- The customer needed parsing script that collects today's posted YouTube videos only.
+He required that  "title, description, video id, closed caption(subtitles)" details should pe inserted into a MySQL database.

 # crawler-RSS (06 March 2019)
 - The customer wanted a python script to put a few rss feeds in and get the title and summary out in a text file with markdown formatting for the header and body